-- 1. Fundamental Neuroscience (NURO 8340 in Fall) [Formerly NURO 340] - 2.
-At least one of the following courses or other courses with approval of advisory committee and Director of Graduate Studies: - a.
-Visual System PSY 5780-A&S [Formerly PSY 336-A&S] - b.
-Brain Imaging Methods PSY 8216-A&S [Formerly PSY 316-A&S] - c.
-Computational Cognitive Modeling PSY 6218-A&S [Formerly PSY 318-A&S] - d.
-Scientific Computing for Psychological and Brain Science PSY 6219-A&S [Formerly PSY 319-A&S] - e.
-Seminar: Neuroscience PSY 8744-A&S [Formerly PSY 344-A&S] - f.
-Electrophysiological Techniques PSY 8744-A&S [Formerly PSY 344-A&S]
+1. Fundamental Neuroscience (NURO 8340) taken in the first Fall semester in the program.

-- i.
+- 2. At least one of the following courses or other courses with approval of advisory committee and Director of Graduate Studies: - a.
+Visual System PSY 5780-A&S - b.
+Brain Imaging Methods PSY 8216-A&S - c.
+Computational Cognitive Modeling PSY 6218-A&S - d.
+Scientific Computing for Psychological and Brain Science PSY 6219-A&S - e.
+Seminar: Neuroscience PSY 8744-A&S - f.
+Electrophysiological Techniques PSY 8744-A&Si.
 Other topics as they are offered - g.
-Scientific Writing in Psychology and Neuroscience PSY 8750-A&S [Formerly PSY 350-A&S] - h.
-Neuroanatomy NSC 3274 [Formerly NSC 274] - i.
-Cognitive Neuroscience NURO 8330 [Formerly NURO 330] - j.
-Fundamental Neuroscience NURO 8345 [Formerly NURO 345] in Spring - 3.
-The Neuroscience program requires participation in a weekly seminar (PSY 8758-A&S) [Formerly PSY 358-A&S] that primarily involves presentations by faculty, students, and guests.
+Scientific Writing in Psychology and Neuroscience PSY 8750-A&S - h.
+Neuroanatomy NSC 3274 - i.
+Cognitive Neuroscience NURO 8330 - j.
+Fundamental Neuroscience NURO 8345 in Spring - 3.
+The Neuroscience program requires participation in a weekly seminar (PSY 8758-A&S) that primarily involves presentations by faculty, students, and guests.
 Students formally register for this seminar during the second and third years.
 In the first year, students audit this seminar.
 We expect our graduate students to present seminars at least once a year.